santigut123/food-parts-app/docs/API-usage-reference.md

       ]
    },
    {
-      "foodName": "beet",
+      "name": "beet",
       ...
    }
 ]
 ```

 #### **GET** request on `URL/user/:userId/foods?foodId=:foodId`:
-Response body is the same as using `foodName=:foodName` except that this only returns ONE object (using `foodName=:foodName` does a fuzzy search and returns an array of objects).
+Response body is the same as using `name=:name` except that this only returns ONE object (using `name=:name` does a fuzzy search and returns an array of objects).